-An indoor air sample (IA-1) and one duplicate sample (IA-X DUP) will be collected in 6-liter batch-certified SUMMA canisters connected to 24-hour flow controllers from each building.
+Indoor air sample (IA-1, IA-2, and IA-3) and one duplicate sample (IA-X DUP) will be collected in 6-liter batch-certified SUMMA canisters connected to 8-hour flow controllers from each building.
 Locations will be determined in the field.
-Collected samples will be transported under chain-of-custody (COC) documentation to a NYSDOH-approved ELAP laboratory for analysis by EPA Method TO-15 for VOCs.
+Collected samples will be transported under chain-of-custody (COC) documentation to a NYSDOH-approved Environmental Laboratory Approval Program (ELAP) laboratory for analysis by EPA Method TO-15 for VOCs.